sidd607/kandy-phonegap/README.md

 - `successCallback` (function) - Called when the request was successful.
 The function has no parameter.
 - `errorCallback` (function) - Called when the request was failed.
 Parameters: `error` (string).
 - `id` (string) - The callee uri.
-- `left` The co-ordinate of X position.
+- `left` The co-ordinate of X position in px.
-- `top` The co-ordinate of Y position.
+- `top` The co-ordinate of Y position in px.
-- `width` The width of of Video that needs to show.
+- `width` The width of of video view in px that needs to show.
-- `height` The height of of Video that needs to show.
+- `height` The height of of video view in px that needs to show.

 **showRemoteVideo**(*successCallback*, *errorCallback*, *id*, *left*, *top*, *width*, *height*)